-If you are looking for fossils in Pennsylvania, Common Fossils of Pennsylvania is an excellent guide to get started.
+Common Fossils of Pennsylvania is an excellent guide if you are looking for fossils in Pennsylvania.
 Donald M. Hoskins wrote it for the Pennsylvania Geological Survey.
 This book is the fourth series of this publication.
 You can download a digital copy using the link below.
 You can also order a physical version by contacting the PA Geological Survey via an email link on the DCNR Geology Publications and Data page.

 General PA Geology Publications

 An extensive list of publications is available by visiting this link.
 These include several historical publications describing all aspects of Pennsylvania’s geologic features.

 This book is an earlier, more comprehensive publication that also includes a county-by-county guide with a collection location.
 However, several were not on public lands and required permission to visit.
 After many attempts by individuals to collect without consent, this booklet was no longer published.
 It is also becoming dated, with several locations now being off-limits, destroyed, or otherwise not worth the trip.

 For example, the location in Westmoreland County was at the interchange of PA 22 and PA 66.
 This interchange has been completely rebuilt since the material was written, with the original site unavailable.
 The location in Allegheny County is closed due to dangerous rockfalls.
 A place in Indiana County is now only open to students at Indiana University.
 The location in Armstrong County, where Parks Township is located, has significantly eroded, covering any easy access to available fossils.